As with all technology industries, the drone industry uses a vast number of terms and terminology that to the uninitiated can simply be gobbledygook.

 UAS must currently always be flown under VFR until BVLoS comes in.

 Visual Line of Sight (see BVLoS above).

-It is a regulatory requirement in the UK for the pilot to maintain VLoS with the drone at all times during flight, unless flying under a BVLoS exemption/OSC.
+UK regulations require the pilot to maintain VLoS (500m) with the drone at all times during flight, unless flying under a BVLoS exemption/OSC.

 Vertical Take-off and Landing.

 VTOL drones are fixed wing drones that take-off and land vertically…think of the popular Harrier jump jet.